Here are the 2024 highlights: Innovating today for tomorrow's real estate

 58 decisions rendered

-This Fund offers protection to consumers who are victims of fraud, fraudulent (dishonest) tactics or misappropriation of funds committed by a real estate broker.
-The Indemnity Committee is responsible for deciding on the eligibility of your claim.
+The Fund offers protection to consumers who are victims of fraud, fraudulent (dishonest) tactics or misappropriation of funds committed by a real estate broker.
+The Indemnity Committee is responsible for deciding on the eligibility of claims.
 In 2024, 3 indemnity claims were approved, for a total amount of $156,000.

 - Reference number